 Hysteresis.
 Bourdieu uses a difficult word to describe an all-too-simple phenomenon, which consists of applying an outdated perspective to a mutated context.
 The sociologist writes:

 There are numerous informal accounts of this effect in both the art and design contexts.
-Joshua Citarella, a U.S. artist, declares to his audience made up of students and emerging artists that Roberto Arista, an Italian designer, reiterates the point by claiming that
+Joshua Citarella, a U.S. artist, declares to his audience made up of students and emerging artists that “this education and career path is training you to become part of a professional class that, in reality, no longer exists.”
+Roberto Arista, an Italian designer, reiterates the point by claiming that “Our professionalizing studies were based on a model that was already crumbling in the nineties, and that in the 2000s was just a faded multiple of the original matrix.”

 The way the art and design school conceives self-design is out of sync.
 The glue that binds its dated ideals is the concept of autonomy.
 This manifests itself in various ways: romantic detachment from the things of the world, self-conviction of the social essentiality of one’s skills, critical repositioning within a context that limits access to problem solving, a disconnect from the present and therefore from history.

 In a seminal 2003 text, Andrew Blauvelt, a U.S. designer and curator, advocated, for the critical autonomy of graphic design.
-He proposed that graphic design be understood as More effect than cause, critical autonomy is a dazzle, a nice story to tell in the classroom and museum.
+He proposed that graphic design be understood as “a discipline capable of generating meaning out of its own intrinsic resources without reliance on commissions, functions, or specific materials or means.”
+More effect than cause, critical autonomy is a dazzle, a nice story to tell in the classroom and museum.
 How, then, to replace this apparent independence that is actually the result of estrangement?
 Let us take up Maldonado and Anceschi again:

 An art and design school that wants to embrace an ethos of compromise must be idealist and realist at the same time.
 To do so, it should be able to scrutinize the very ambitions that it produces and the mechanisms, both internal and external, that legitimize those ambitions.
 If the school wants to become a space for self-realization, it has to recognize the processes of professionalisation of the self, and then overcome them.